Letter to Campus Constituents

 Disciplinary procedures and potential consequences for violating Northeast State’s

 Policy on Sexual Misconduct include possible suspension or expulsion of students found in violation.
 [NeSCC Policy

 03:05:05 - Disciplinary Sanctions]

 Students and employees are encouraged to report incidents of sexual assault or harassment to the appropriate campus official or law enforcement officer.
 On the Northeast State campus, Dr. Tim Harrison serves as a point of contact for any student or employee who wishes to discuss a concern.
-Dr. Harrison can be found in Room L303A of the Basler Library at Blountville, by phone at 423.354.5296, or by email at
+Dr. Harrison can be found in Room P310 of the Pierce Administration Building at Blountville, by phone at 423.354.5296, or by email at

 Northeast State Police Department is located in the Welcome Center on the Blountville campus.
 Campus Police and/or security officers are available to assist students and employees at the Elizabethton, Gray, Johnson City, and Kingsport campuses, as well.
 Campus Police may be contacted by calling 423.323.0255 (non-emergency) or 423.677.7927 (emergency cell).
 Questions and concerns may also be emailed to John Edens, Chief of Police, at

 jeedens@NortheastState.edu.
 Emergency notifications can also be made by calling 9-1-1.

 Safe Northeast, includes Safe Areas that are campus offices providing victims of violent acts a safe and private environment in which to seek assistance.
 A listing of Safe Areas by campus location can be found at